ekohe/wulin_master/README.md

 ### 2. Panel configuration

-As one kind of WulinMaster component, WulinMaster::Panel can be also rendered in the screen like WulinMaster::Grid, but the configuration is much easier than Panel, let's take an example:
+As one kind of WulinMaster component, `WulinMaster::Panel` can be also rendered in the screen like `WulinMaster::Grid`, but the configuration is much easier, let's take an example:

     # app/panels/order_booking_panel.rb
     class OrderBookingPanel < WulinMaster::Panel